English Reformation: Reconciling with Rome

-If Mary was to secure England for Roman Catholicism, she needed an heir and her Protestant half-sister Elizabeth had to be prevented from inheriting the Crown.
+If Mary was to secure England for Catholicism, she needed an heir and her Protestant half-sister Elizabeth had to be prevented from inheriting the Crown.
 On the advice of her cousin Charles V, Holy Roman Emperor, she married his son, Philip II of Spain, in 1554.
 There was opposition, and even a rebellion in Kent (led by Sir Thomas Wyatt); even though it was provided that Philip would never inherit the kingdom if there was no heir, received no estates and had no coronation.

-By the end of 1554, Henry VIII's religious settlement had been re-instituted, but England was still not reunited with Rome.
+By the end of 1554, Henry VIII's religious settlement had been repealed, but England was still not reunited with Rome.
 Before reunion could occur, church property disputes had to be settled—which, in practice, meant letting the nobility and gentry who had bought confiscated church lands keep them.
-Cardinal Reginald Pole, the Queen's cousin, arrived in November 1554 as papal legate to end England's schism with the Roman Catholic Church.
+Cardinal Reginald Pole, the Queen's cousin, arrived in November 1554 as papal legate to end England's schism with the Catholic Church.
 On 28 November, Pole addressed Parliament to ask it to end the schism, declaring "I come not to destroy, but to build.
 I come to reconcile, not to condemn.
 I come not to compel, but to call again."
 In response, Parliament submitted a petition to the Queen the next day asking that "this realm and dominions might be again united to the Church of Rome by the means of the Lord Cardinal Pole".

 On 30 November, Pole spoke to both houses of Parliament, absolving the members of Parliament "with the whole realm and dominions thereof, from all heresy and schism".
 Afterwards, bishops absolved diocesan clergy, and they in turn absolved parishioners.
 On 26 December, the Privy Council introduced legislation repealing the religious legislation of Henry VIII's reign and implementing the reunion with Rome.
 This bill was passed as the Second Statute of Repeal.